williamjingjiefeng/AutoConverter/README.md

 	Stringify() ==>	defined in IFinalFieldDefinition<out TTargetField> as void Stringify(Func<TTargetField, string> final);

-	Why we have to return ISourceFieldDefinition<TTargetEntity, TSourceField> from "From()" is because type parameter TTargetEntity is needed in To() method.
+	Why we have to return ISourceFieldDefinition<TTargetEntity, TSourceField> instead of ISourceFieldDefinition<TSourceField> from "From()" is because type parameter 	         TTargetEntity is needed in To() method as follows (Note TTargetEntity is from EntityMappingDefinition's type argument):

+        public interface ITargetFieldDefinition<TTargetEntity, TTargetField>
+        {
+        	/// <summary>
+        	/// Map to the target field.
+Note: implicit conversions in [targetField] to {TTargetField} are not allowed and will throw errors at runtime.
+You should add
+		/// explicit casts if need be.
+        	/// </summary>
+        	IFinalFieldDefinition<TTargetField> To(Expression<Func<TTargetEntity, TTargetField>> targetField);
+    	}

 3. SourceFieldDefinition vs TransformedSourceFieldDefinition